Homeownership

 Your mortgage rate is not set in stone forever.
 In Canada, most mortgages come up for renewal every 1 to 5 years.
 This is your opportunity to shop around and negotiate.

 Do not simply accept the renewal offer your current lender sends you.
 Get quotes from at least two or three other lenders or work with a mortgage broker who can compare rates across the market.
 Even a 0.25% reduction on a $400,000 balance can save you thousands over a five-year term.
+The rate a lender offers you depends partly on your credit score, so it is worth knowing where yours stands before you renew.

 Strategy 6: Avoid Extending Your Amortization at Renewal